October Events Round-Up

 April 21Rest With Music: Visit the Abrams Planetarium for our once-a-month Rest with Music session.
 Music is powerful and can heal the mind, calm the body, and regenerate our mind, body, and spirit.
 Stop by for 40 minutes of healing, relaxation, and peacefulness for a small break from your busy work week.

 April 24 Take Your Child to Work Day: MSU employees are encouraged to bring their child or a special child in their life to work on Thursday, April 24th!
-Take Your Child to Work Day is open to all MSU faculty, staff, students, and community and highlights the university’s support for employees.
+Take Your Child to Work Day is open to all MSU faculty, staff, students, and community and highlights the university’s employee support.
 MSU units and departments will have events aimed towards kids aged eight to sixteen, but all ages are welcome.
 Be sure to sign up and confirm your participation here.

 Learning Opportunities